Deals

 Why Choose a Container Pool Over a Traditional Pool?

-Let me hit you with the numbers that made my decision easy.
+Let me hit you with the numbers that make the decision easy.
 Traditional pools in my area (Texas, for reference) were coming in at $90,000 to $150,000, and contractors were saying 3-6 months for completion.
-One guy actually laughed when I asked if it could be done by summer — and this was in February.

 Container pools?
 We're talking $35,000 to $65,000 all-in, and you can be swimming within 1-3 days of delivery.
-I'm not exaggerating — my pool was delivered on a Tuesday morning, and we had our first swim Wednesday evening.
+From the time our Ecopool arrived, we were swimming the next day.
+It was as simple as dropping the pool on a level pad, hooking up the plumbing, and adding water.

 But here's what really sold me beyond the cost: you can take these things with you if you move.
-My buddy in California spent $180,000 on a gorgeous infinity pool, and now he's relocating for work.
+Unlike a $180,000 on an infinity pool, a container pool can be moved.
 That investment?
-Staying with the house.
+Stays with the house, where you lose most of the money you put into it.
 Container pools can be drained, loaded up, and moved to your new place for just a few hundred dollars.

 You want a container pool with Zycore Membrane or similar